First Chapter Fridays work well in my secondary classroom. Here are some tips I’ve learned.

 (First, I want to acknowledge that I did not invent First Chapter Fridays.
 I saw elementary teachers talking about the process on Instagram.
 Then, I searched for ideas and couldn’t find solid ideas for high school students.
 So, I took the idea and developed the guidelines below.
 If you know who indeed created First Chapter Fridays, let me know, and I will credit them.)

 I want my classroom culture to be one of language, of appreciating the written and spoken word.
-Like so many of you, I want a literacy-rich classroom.
+Like so many of you, I want a literacy-rich classroom full of independent reading and lots of questions about books.
 This past summer, I decided that one way to achieve that would be through First Chapter Fridays.

 Our overall lessons improved too.
 I suddenly had a plethora of mentor sentences from books that we had shared.
 If students were stuck on a literary piece, I had shared knowledge to build upon.
 If we overwhelmingly disliked a book, we again had important conversations about what we expect from plot structures and themes.
 Literary time periods and devices that I hadn’t thought about since college came back to me, and I shared those ideas with students.
 One student checked out a college book of mine that detailed time periods.
 (I was ecstatically happy.)

-Finally, as a teacher, there really is not a better feeling than doing something that students enjoy.
-After a few weeks, students would ask on Thursday what book we would read.
+Read every Friday.
+After a few weeks, students asked me on Thursday what book we would read.
 Students would provide me recommendations.
 Students who moved to other classes would return and talk about a book we had shared.

 Overall, First Chapter Fridays were a smashing success.
 Below, I’ve detailed the process I used.